google/sbsim/docs/contributing.md

 check for additional Python style formatting issues that `pyink` doesn't fix, to more closely follow
 [Google Python style guidelines](https://google.github.io/styleguide/pyguide.html).
-The style checker will NOT automatically update files inplace, but rather will produce a report containing any errors that you will need to fix manually.
+The style checker will NOT automatically update files in place, but rather will produce a report containing any errors that you will need to fix manually.

 The style checker will run automatically as a pre-commit hook (see "Pre-commit